 The Kenya Initiative: from Street to School is a charitable organization whose primary purpose is to provide educational support (primary school, secondary school, or college/university) for disadvantaged young people in Kenya.
-The Initiative extends its support to widows caring for grandchildren whose parents have died or left them.
-Food packages and training in farming are provided to these widows.
-Finally, the Initiative enables boys living on the streets to be placed in a home where they are cared for and given the opportunity to attend school.
+The Initiative extends occasional support to widows caring for grandchildren whose parents have died or left them.
+Occasional educational support is given for the grandchildren as well.
+Finally, the Initiative has enabled boys living on the streets to be placed in a home where they are cared for and given the opportunity to attend school.
 We are now focusing primarily on educational support.

 The Kenya Initiative raises funds through an annual art sale and auction called a Harambee (Swahili for “the community pulls together”) at Gallery Raymond, through sales of framed Kenya photographs, and through private and group donations.
 All art sold is donated so funds raised are for direct support of the Kenya community.